EricZinda/Perplexity/Backlog.md

         - (This is correct, but a bad error) Regression: Example23_reset:copy 'blue' in '\>documents' -> I can't copy 'blue'
             Expected:
                 'blue' in '/documents' is not in '/documents'

-        - Regression: Example34: 'file1.txt' and 'file2.txt' are in a folder together -> Yes, that is true.
-            Expected:
-            Yes, that is true.
-            (there are more)

         - Regression: Example23_reset: what is in this 'blue' -> There isn't a 'blue' in the system
             Expected: